pk00095/Google-Net/README.md

 # Google-Net
-My attempt at coding GoogleNet with tensorflow using tensorflow layers api
+My attempt at coding GoogleNet with tensorflow using tensorflow layers api following the original paper [https://arxiv.org/abs/1409.4842][paper]

 # About